ceejbot/aerogel/README.md

 `npm install aerogel`

+Aerogel uses new-style node streams so it requires node 0.10.x or later.

 ## Basics

 ## API

+Aerogel exposes a promises API as well as a standard callback API.
+If you do not pass a callback to a method, a promise is returned.

 ## To-do

 ## Contributing

 Allman bracing, tabs to indent, camel case.
 Write tests in Mocha. [mocha-as-promised](https://github.com/domenic/mocha-as-promised) and [chai-as-promised](https://github.com/domenic/chai-as-promised/) are available.
+Do cool things.

 ## License